web3/web3.js/docs/web3-module-abstract-method-class-reference.rst

 arguments
 *********

-This property will be used for detecting the callback function and validation the paramters length.
+This property will be used to detect the callback function and for validating the parameters length.
 The ``arguments`` property will set the ``parameter`` and ``callback`` property.

 =======